joshbegley/nyt-latest/README.md

 `The Department of Homeland Security criticized a judge for releasing a man accused of murder overseas, but did not inform her of the accusation.
 The judge said she would consider imposing sanctions.`\
 https://www.nytimes.com/2026/05/04/us/politics/judge-dubose-trump-administration-attacks.html

-**Gunman Exchanges Fire With Secret Service Near Washington Monument**\
+**Secret Service Shoots and Wounds Armed Man Near Washington Monument**\
-`The motorcade of Vice President JD Vance passed the scene soon after the shooting.`\
+`A 15-year-old boy was also hit.
+The motorcade of Vice President JD Vance had passed through the area shortly before the shooting.`\
 https://www.nytimes.com/2026/05/04/us/politics/washington-monument-shooting-secret-service.html

 **Attacks Threaten to Reignite Iran Conflict**\